-Read this free guide below with common Desktop Support Analyst interview questions
+Check out our free guide with common Desktop Support Analyst interview questions and tips.

 Desktop Support Analysts are responsible for providing technical support to computer users within a company or organization.
 They install, maintain, and troubleshoot hardware and software issues for desktops, laptops, and other devices.
 If you’re looking to hire a Desktop Support Analyst, here are some top interview questions and answers to help you find the perfect candidate: